 - Self-discipline: Outpatient clients with mild addiction or who already received inpatient or intensive outpatient levels of care may possess the self-control and self-discipline needed to manage substance use triggers on their own.

 Support network: You may be committed to staying sober, but having a support network can improve your chances of sobriety since you may be continually exposed to behavioral or environmental triggers.
 A strong support network helps to keep you accountable during and after treatment.
 Being willing to turn to loved ones, a mentor, or your therapist when tempted to use drugs helps to reduce the risk of relapse.

-Specific costs of outpatient treatment can vary extensively between treatment centers and also depend on the level of service a patient needs.
+Specific costs of outpatient treatment in Atlanta, GA can vary extensively between treatment centers and also depend on the level of service a client needs.
 As a rule, the more elaborate and time-consuming the treatment plan, the more expensive it will be.
-According to recent estimates, the average cost is $250-350 per day for IOP and $350-450 per day for PHP, but rates could vary substantially depending on the program selected.
+According to recent estimates, the average cost is $250-350 per day for IOP and $650 per day for PHP, but rates could vary substantially depending on the program selected.

 Certain insurance plans cover the cost of outpatient rehabilitation at many treatment centers, so it is important to contact one’s insurance provider to see which options may be available as well as the length or duration of coverage provided.
 Some community organizations are dedicated to funding all or part of treatment in an effort to alleviate some of the financial strain on low-income individuals and families.

 For those with insufficient insurance coverage, many treatment centers provide financing options, many with favorable interest rates.
 Additionally, an increasing number offer creative options such as assistance with setting up crowdfunding campaigns (e.g., GoFundMe), as well as limited full or partial scholarships.

 Call Us Now For More Information at (770) 299-1677.
 Alternatively you can fill out the contact form below: